forzahorizon58766-source/Assignment-2/README.md

 The linker merges compiled object files into a working executable.

-**Illustration:** The files file1.c and file2.c compile to separate objects.
-The linker combines them and resolves file2.c's reference to hello() by connecting it to file1.c's definition.

 ### Loader Overview

 The loader is the OS subsystem that brings programs from disk into executing memory.

-**Illustration:** Running `./simple_program` causes the loader to allocate memory, load dependencies (visible through ldd), and begin program execution.

 ## Compilation Instructions